 - 1. Press the [CAL] key to enter the Calibration Program. - 2.
 Press [Fx] to calibrate the desired slot.
 (The option bar will include a slot listing for each installed option card.) - 3.
+Press [F1]-[F3] to select alarm relay A, B or C, respectively.

+1.7 Testing the Alarm Relays (cont.)

-Press [F1]-[F3] to select alarm relay A, B or C, respectively. - Note: The procedure for testing Alarm Relay A is identical to that for testing Alarm Relays B and C. However, make sure that the ohmmeter is connected to the desired normally-open or normally-closed contact of the currently selected relay.
-See Figure 4 on the previous page for the correct pin numbers on the option card terminal block. - 4.
+- Note: The procedure for testing Alarm Relay A is identical to that for testing Alarm Relays B and C. However, make sure that the ohmmeter is connected to the desired normally-open or normally-closed contact of the currently selected relay.
+See Figure 4 on page 11 for the correct pin numbers on the option card terminal block. - 4.
 Pressing [F1] (CLOSE) should yield an ohmmeter reading of about zero.
 Pressing [F2] (OPEN) should yield an infinite ohmmeter reading. - 5.
 Press [F3] to EXIT. - 6.
 Repeat the above procedure until both the normally-open and normally-closed contacts for all three alarm relays have been tested.
-Then go to Procedure Options below.
+Then proceed to Procedure Options below.